Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Introduction

 The consideration of E2E energy-awareness has been explored in various contexts, as reflected in prior works such as \cite{alabbasi2018optimal,masoudi2022energy,demir2022cell,demir2023cell, yang2019efficient}.
 In particular, \cite{demir2023cell} studied fully virtualized E2E power minimization problem for CF-mMIMO on O-RAN architecture by taking the radio, fronthaul, and processing resources into account.
 Joint UE scheduling and power allocation scheme for cell-free ISAC systems is studied in \cite{cao2023joint}, which aims to maximize the sum rate of the communication UEs and the sensing targets.
 However, the authors do not consider either URLLC requirements or energy minimization.

 Table~\ref{tab:novelty_comparison} presents a comparison highlighting the novelty of this work relative to existing studies.
-To the best of our knowledge, our previous work \cite{behdad2023URLLC} was the first to investigate ISAC in CF-mMIMO systems with URLLC UEs, with a specific focus on energy efficiency.
-However, the impact of blocklength optimization was not addressed in that study.
-In this paper, we formulate and solve a joint blocklength and power optimization problem from an E2E energy minimization perspective.
-E2E energy consumption encompasses energy used both at the distributed radio APs and at the centralized cloud infrastructure.
+To the best of our knowledge, our previous work \cite{behdad2023URLLC} was the first to investigate ISAC in CF-mMIMO systems with URLLC UEs from an energy-efficiency perspective.
+However, that work assumed a fixed blocklength and did not account for cloud-side processing energy.
+In contrast, this paper incorporates finite-blocklength optimization and giga-operations per second (GOPS)-based processing-energy modeling, enabling a joint radio–cloud energy optimization framework that reveals new trade-offs between communication reliability, sensing refreshing rate, and processing workload.

+Although finite-blocklength communication analysis, GOPS-based processing models, and sensing refreshing rate definitions have been studied separately in prior work, their interaction in CF-mMIMO ISAC systems remains largely unexplored.
+In this paper, we address this gap by formulating a joint blocklength and power optimization problem that minimizes total energy consumption, accounting for energy consumption at distributed radio APs and at the centralized cloud.
+The blocklength affects reliability, sensing timeliness, and cloud processing workload, revealing a cross-layer coupling between radio transmission and cloud computation.